Battle of Shiloh: Union left and right

 At 2:50 pm, Lieutenant William Gwin, commander of the USS Tyler, put his gunboat into action by firing on the Confederate batteries near the Union left.
 After an hour, Gwin was joined by the USS Lexington, and the two gunboats positioned themselves about three–fourths of a mile (1.21 km) south of Pittsburg Landing.
 At first, the shelling (gunboat shells were larger than those used by field artillery) had more of a psychological impact than a destructive one.

 On the ground at the Union left, McArthur's partial brigade fought the Confederate brigades commanded by brigadier generals John K. Jackson and John S. Bowen.
-With Stuart now gone, McArthur was also getting outflanked by Chalmer's Brigade.
+With Stuart now gone, McArthur was also getting outflanked by Chalmers's Brigade.
 Between 3:00 and 4:00 pm, McArthur moved all the way back to Pittsburg Landing.
 Hurlbut's line was also falling back, and only one regiment remained by 4:30 pm when Hurlbut ordered it to the rear.

 Late afternoon

 Sometime in the late afternoon, Grant assigned Colonel Joseph Dana Webster, a veteran of the Mexican–American War, the task of setting up a defensive position at Pittsburg Landing.
 Webster used stragglers and noncombatant personnel.
 He began rounding up artillery pieces, including siege guns and any batteries (or partial batteries) that retreated back to the landing.
 He eventually assembled about 50 artillery pieces, and they were positioned on a ridge on the east side of the battlefield.

 At the Union right, Grant visited Sherman around 3:00 pm, and found a difficult situation.
 The remaining regiments had few men, ammunition was low, and more men were either leaving or serving with other units.
 Some regiments had so many losses that they were ordered to Pittsburg Landing where they could reform.
 The Union line at this time was back to Jones Field and the surrounding area.
 The Confederate army facing Sherman and McClernand was reorganizing, and some of the units were shifted to the Hornet's Nest.
 After another attack at 4:00 pm, Sherman and McClernand fell back further around 5:00 pm.

 On the Union left, Bragg tried to pursue the retreating Union soldiers, but was harassed by Union gunboats firing with increasing accuracy.
 The Tennessee River was near high tide, and the Union gunboat leaders had discovered that by elevating their guns and using lower charges, they could hit targets close to the river.
-The Tyler had some direct hits on Chalmer's Brigade beginning at 5:35 pm.
+The Tyler had some direct hits on Chalmers's Brigade beginning at 5:35 pm.